blairbilodeau/website-files/content/publication/avg-wait/index.md

 +++
 # Project title.
-title = "Average Waiting Times in the Two-Class M/G/1 Delayed Accumulating Priority Queue"
+title = "High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs"

 # Date this page was created.
 date = 2020-01-01